kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/about.md

 ---
 title: About external processing
 weight: 40
-description: Learn about what external processing is, how it works, and how to enable it in Gloo Edge.
+description: Learn about what external processing is, how it works, and how to enable it in Gloo Gateway.
 ---

 Envoy offers multiple filters that you can use to manage, monitor, and secure traffic to your apps.
 Although Envoy is extensible via C++ and WebAssembly modules, it might not be practical to implement these extensions for all of your apps.
 You might also have very specific requirements for how to process a request or response to allow traffic routing between different types of apps, such as adding specific headers to new and legacy apps.